tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 ## ArchiMob Corpus

 <p>The ArchiMob corpus holds swiss german audio data as well as swiss-german and "high-german" transcriptions. </p>
-<p>The corpus is available under the <a href='https://creativecommons.org/licenses/by-nc-sa/4.0/'>Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a> and is provided by the <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>Language and Space Lab of the University of Zurich</a>.</p>
+<p>The corpus is available under the <a href='https://creativecommons.org/licenses/by-nc-sa/4.0/'>Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a> and is provided by the <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>Language and Space Lab of the University of Zurich</a>.
+This importer builds upon the ArchiMob corpus license and therefore is restricted to the same license</p>

 <p>The transcriptions including media-pointers (IDs to the audio file segments) are available in the XML-files <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>here</a>.
 When using this importer, the XML-files do not have to be downloaded automatically</p>